jFelz27/beacon_safewalkhome/README.md

 # beacon_safewalkhome
-Beacon offers users a navigation app that optimizes routes based on safety traveling by foot traffic and public transport.
-Additionally, users can set alerts to notify friends and family via SMS message of travel plans with estimated arrival times, triggering potential safety alerts if users do not arrive safely to their destination on time.
+Beacon offers users a navigation app that optimizes routes for safety based on ambient lighting, surrounding foot traffic, recent crime reports.
+Additionally, users can set alerts to notify friends/family via SMS message of travel plans and estimated arrival times, triggering safety alerts if users don't arrive safely to their destination on time.